What is Arthritis? – Focus on Seniors

 Arthritis can however affect anyone of any age, gender, or race and surprisingly even babies as young as age six months can develop an arthritic condition although It is generally more common in older people.

-This article reviews some common forms of arthritis in seniors.
+This article reviews some common forms of arthritis in seniors, causes, what is arthritis pain, symptoms, and management.

 Arthritis 101